pivorodrigues/devopstips/acsa.md

 - Integrates with Lifecycles rules.

 - Versioning's MFA Delete capability, which uses multi-factor authentication, can be used to provide an additional layer of security.

+#

+**S3 Lifecycle Management, S3 IA and Glacier - Exam Tips**

+- Automates moving your objects between the different storage tiers.

+- Can be used in conjunction with versioning.

+- Can be applied to current versions and previous versions.

+#